Off Shore RoadCape Elizabeth, MEPhone: 207-433-5910

 Good for picnicking, hiking and walking; an entry fee is charged.

 This state park features hiking trails, fishing and picnic areas.
 Five minutes from shopping and dining in downtown Freeport, the park has climax white pine and hemlock forests, a salt marsh estuary, and rocky shorelines on Casco Bay and the Harraseeket River.
-Season and Hours: April to October.
+Hours: Open year-round, 9am - Sunset.

 66 Two Lights RoadCape Elizabeth, ME, 04107Phone: 207-799-5871